Lara Fernandez: ONE Championship

-Fernandez signed with ONE Championship on May 4, 2022.
-Fernandez was booked to make her promotional debut against the ONE Women's Atomweight Kickboxing World champion Janet Todd for the interim ONE Women's Atomweight Muay Thai World Championship on July 22, 2022, at ONE 159.
+On 4 May 2022 it was announced that Fernandez signed with ONE Championship.

+Fernandez made her promotional debut against the ONE Women's Atomweight Kickboxing World champion Janet Todd for the interim ONE Women's Atomweight Muay Thai World Championship on 22 July 2022 at ONE 159.
 She lost the fight by unanimous decision.

-Fernandez faced Dangkongfah Banchamek on December 3, 2022, at ONE 164.
+Fernandez faced Dangkongfah Banchamek on 3 December 2022 at ONE 164.
 She won the bout via split decision.

+Fernandez faced Supergirl Jaroonsak on 5 August 2023 at ONE Fight Night 13, losing the bout via unanimous decision.

+Fernandez faced Yu Yau Pui on 9 March 2024 at ONE Fight Night 20.
+At weigh-ins, Pui failed hydration, with their bout negotiationed at a catchweight of 118.5 lbs.
+She lost the fight by unanimous decision.

+Fernandez challenged SAHO for the K-1 Women's Flyweight Championship at K-1 Dontaku on July 13, 2025.
+She lost the fight by unanimous decision.